emardini/FilteredMap/README.md

 ## Assumptions
 * The map will be interactive
-* the map will cover a limited section in Virginia Beach
+* the map will cover Virginia Beach
 * Because this demo is MVC, the places will come from google places api to feed the embedded map
+* Any error will result in the default error page showing up, no special handling will be done

 ## Comments log